bootiful-podcast/deployment/README.md

 The RabbitMQ service supports the functioning of the whole system.
 It connects the various applications.
 Run `deploy_bp_rabbitmq.sh` to get an application that's running on Kubernetes.
 You can talk to it on your local developer machine by doing some port forwarding.
-Find the pod for the application.

 ```bash
 rmq_id=$( k get pods | grep bp-rabbitmq | cut -f1 -d\ )